TEE-Attestation/tas_agent/CONTRIBUTING.md

 ### Coding Style

 - **Code Formatting**: tas_agent uses `rustfmt`, `cargo` and `clippy` to enforce a consistent code style.
 We provide a [pre-commit](https://pre-commit.com/) configuration to enforce the code style locally.
 Our CI will check if the code is formatted correctly.
-Refer to the [pre-commit](https://pre-commit.com/) website for installation and usage instructions. <!--Ensure you use the versions specified in our [.pre-commit-config.yaml](.pre-commit-config.yaml). -->
+Refer to the [pre-commit](https://pre-commit.com/) website for installation and usage instructions.
+Ensure you use the versions specified in our [.pre-commit-config.yaml](.pre-commit-config.yaml).

    For documentation guidelines consult https://doc.rust-lang.org/rustdoc/how-to-write-documentation.html